pspete/psPAS/docs/collections/_commands/Get-PASAccount.md

 ```

 ## DESCRIPTION

-Version 10.4+:
-- This method returns either a specific account, or a list of the accounts in the Vault matched
+This function returns accounts in the Vault that match the submitted id or query.
-by the provided query.

-Version 9.3 - 10.3:
+Versions 9.3 to 10.3:

-- Returns information about an account.
+- Returns details about a single, matching account.
-- If more than one account meets the search criteria,
+- Only the first account will be returned if more than one account matches the search criteria
-only the first account will be returned (the Count output parameter will display the number
-of accounts that were found).
+  - (the Count output parameter will display the number of accounts that were found)
-- Only the following users can access this account:
-  - Users who are members of the Safe where the account is stored.
-  - Users who have access to this specific account.
-  - The user who runs this web service requires the following permission in the Safe:
-  - Retrieve account
 - If ten or more accounts are found, the Count Output parameter will show 10.

-Requires the following permission on a safe to be able to get account details:
+Requires safe permissions:
 - List accounts.

 ## EXAMPLES